yabhinav/abhinav.github.io/_posts/2018-04-09-configure-mapr-cluster.markdown

 * Set disk use quotas
 * There are two users who are granted permissions by default when MapR was installed
   * `root` - MapR software is installed as the root user
-  *  `MapR Adminstrative User` - has full privileges to administer cluster and runs cluster services. specfied during install (default is mapr)
+  *  `MapR Administrative User` - has full privileges to administer cluster and runs cluster services. specified during install (default is mapr)

 ## Cluster Permissions